 The agency has a written directive that governs the use of technical aids for the detection of deception.
-The written directive must include provisions for:

-- A. Employee use of equipment owned by the agency; - B. Employee use of equipment owned by another agency or entity, and/or; - C. The function, if performed by another agency.
+The written directive must include provisions for: Α. Employee use of equipment owned by the agency; В. Employee use of equipment owned by another agency or entity, and/or; C. The function, if performed by another agency. for th provis A. B.